fbohz/fbohz.github.io/_posts/2020-09-16-data-structures_pt2.markdown

 - If you have a wait-list app, could use queues.
 Restaurant to see if you have table, could use queues.
 Uber/Lyft uses queues.
 Printers too.
 - Methods are `enqueue()` O(1), `dequeue()` O(1) and `peek()` O(1).
 Again traversing is not recommended (lookup())
 - Dequeue() unlike pop() takes first one out whereas pop() in Stacks takes last.

-- *Do not build a queue using arrays since its inefficient*.
+*Reminder*: Do not build a queue using arrays since its inefficient.

 ## Stack and Queues Implementations

-How can you build stack and queues in JavaScript?
 - Stacks: Use Arrays or build out of Linked Lists
   - **Both work very well.**
   - Think about what are your needs.